puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 Remember running `facter ipaddress`? told you your IP address.
 What if you wanted to turn `facter ipaddress` into a variable?
 You guessed it.
 It would look like this: `$::ipaddress` as a stand-alone variable, or like this:
 `${::ipaddress}` when interpolated in a string.

-The `::` in the above indicates that we always was the top-scope variable, the global fact called `ipaddress`, as opposed to, say a variable called `ipaddress` you defined in a specific manifest.
+The `::` in the above indicates that we always want the top-scope variable, the global fact called `ipaddress`, as opposed to, say a variable called `ipaddress` you defined in a specific manifest.

 In the Conditions Quest, you will see how Puppet manifests can be designed to perform differently depending on facts available through `facter`.
 For now, let's play with some facts to get a feel for what's available.